 Dr. Picart passed the July 2013 Florida Bar Exams and was sworn in by Judge Robert Roundtree, Chief Judge of the Eighth Judicial Circuit of Florida on September 27, 2013 in Gainesville, Florida.

-Dr. Picart's 16th book is forthcoming with Palgrave Press in November 2013.
+Dr. Picart's 16th book was published with Palgrave Press in November 2013.
 Caroline Joan S. Picart, Critical Race Theory and Copyright in American Dance: Whiteness as Status Property (Palgrave-Macmillan, November 2013).